Lobelia(or Titia) is a member from Netherlands . She has been a member for over 2 years (816 days).

 Let's exchange some beautiful cards!

 One more thing: My last name is Lindeboom.
 It's the name of a tree with heartshaped leaves - Tilia in Latin.
-Could you tell me the name of this tree in your language, with the right characters and all?
-I'd love that!
+Could you tell me the name of this tree in your language, with the right characters?
+That would be wonderful!

 Bulgarian, Russian, Serbian, Ukrainian: липа